October 2. Today's Birthdays

 NAMES

-Kazakh director and honored artist of the Kazakh SSR Abdulla KARSAKBAYEV (1926-1983) was born in Almaty region.
+Kazakh director, honored artist of the Kazakh SSR Abdulla KARSAKBAYEV was born in 1926 in Almaty region and passed away in 1983.
 He was a graduate of the All-Russian State Institute of Cinematography.
-For many years Mr. Karsakbayev worked as a director at Kazakhfilm Film Studio and greatly contributed to the creation of cinematographic masterpieces produced in the Kazakh SSR, including one of the best children’s movies titled «Menya zovut Kozha» (My name is Kozha).
+For many year Mr. Karsakbayev worked as a director at Kazakhfilm Studio and greatly contributed to the creation of cinematographic masterpieces produced in the Kazakh SSR.

 Kazakh basketball player, the first ethnic Kazakh to become an Olympic champion, winner of 1972 Summer Olympic Games, bronze medalist of 1976 Olympic Games, and Master of Sports of the USSR Alzhan ZHARMUKHAMEDOV was born in 1944 in South Kazakhstan region.
-After his successful run in sports, Mr. Zharmukhamedov switched to coaching career.
-He continues to coach little basketball players up to these days.
+After his successful sports career, Mr. Zharmukhamedov switched to coaching.
+He continues to coach little basketball players up to this days.

 Kazakh actor, theatrical director, People’s Artist of Kazakhstan, laureate of the State Prize of the Republic of Kazakhstan, and Chairman of the Theatrical Figures’ Union of the Republic of Kazakhstan Tungyshbai ZHAMANKULOV was born in 1948 in Zhambyl region.
 He graduated from the Kurmangazy Almaty State Institute of Arts in 1973.
-Afterwards he joined the troupe of the Auezov Kazakh State Academic Drama Theater and played numerous roles there.
+Afterwards he joined the troupe of the Auezov Kazakh State Academic Drama Theater.
 From 1993 till 2001 he was the director of the theater.

+Rector of the Dulatov Kostanay Engineering and Economics University Sabit ISMURATOV was born in 1949 in the city of Kostanay.
+He is a graduate of the Kostanay Agricultural Institute.
+In 1992, he became the rector of that institute.
+He took up his recent post in 2011.

-Commander-in-Chief of the Ground Forces of the Armed Forces of the Republic of Kazakhstan Talgat KOIBAKOV was born in 1963 in Zhambyl region.
-He was appointed to his recent post in November 2020.
-Prior to that he was the chief of general staff-first deputy Commander-in-Chief of the Ground Forces of the Armed Forces of the Republic of Kazakhstan.
+Chief of general staff-first deputy Commander in Chief of the Ground Forces of the Armed Forces of the Republic of Kazakhstan Talgat KOIBAKOV was born in 1963 in Zhambyl region.
+He was appointed to his recent post in 2017.